Sandra Bass

 Sandra Bass is an American political scientist.
 She holds a PhD in political science from University of California, Berkeley.
-She is an Associate Dean of Students and Director of the Public Service Center at the University of California, Berkeley, a position she has held since 2015.
+She is an associate dean of students and director of the Public Service Center at the University of California, Berkeley, a position she has held since 2015.
 Bass has written articles on the relationship between race and policing in the United States, including "Policing Space, Policing Race: Social Control Imperatives and Police Discretionary Decisions," published in Social Justice.
 She is a former board chair of the Ella Baker Center for Human Rights.
+She has listed writers Margaret Wheatley and Grace Lee Boggs among figures who have influenced her work.